xuantruong118/HealthcareQA/README.md

 ### Contact

-If you have any questions or suggestions, please feel free to contact me at truongxl.yd1@gmail.com
+If you have any questions or suggestions, please feel free to contact me via email: truongxl.yd1@gmail.com